Novu Wellness Mental Health

 Conclusion

 Mixing benzos and antidepressants can help but only if done carefully, for the right reasons, and under the right care.
 These drugs affect your brain powerfully.
-They can lift you up or slow you down.
+They can lift you or slow you down.
 That’s why knowing the risks, asking questions, and exploring safer options matters.

 You don’t have to figure this out alone.
-Talk to someone.
-Ask your doctor.
+Talk to someone; ask your doctor.
 And if you’re in Georgia, Novu Wellness is here to help.

 Your brain deserves clarity.
 Your healing deserves a plan.